Last Updated on July 15, 2019 by Christine Kaaloa

 Where to Stay in Tokyo for Cheap

 Obviously, hotels in Tokyo are going to run your budget higher than what I quoted.
 But there are other places where you can sleep for cheap.
-Some examples are business hotels, hostels, ryokans (traditional styled guesthouses), manga kissatens, couchsurfing and AirBnB.
-I stayed at a friend’s house, a hostel and a manga cafe when I was in Tokyo.
-The cheapest was the manga cafe.
-Here’s Japan Guide’s breakdown of Japanese accommodations.
+Some examples are business hotels (such as Toyoko Inn chains), hostels, ryokans (traditional styled guesthouses), manga internet cafes (I stayed at a friend’s house, a hostel and a manga cafe when I was in Tokyo.
+Manga cafes were the cheapest option!) and AirBnB ($40 off if you use my code!).

 If you enjoyed this post, why not buy the eGuide.
 Packed with information from this post Travel Survival Guides are a travel cheat sheet, breaking down the essentials of traveling with information, maps and directions to take on-the-run.